Actifio/powershell/OnboardSql/README.md

 ## Supported PowerShell versions

 This script has been tested with PowerShell 4, 5 and 7.
+PowerShell 6 fails with errors and is not supported.
 Note that to run this script on PowerShell 7,  you also need PowerShell 5 to be installed.
 This is because PowerShell 7 needs to call some PowerShell 5 functions.
 Also note that the firewall status values shown in PowerShell 7 may be numbers rather than words.
 They translate as follows:

 * 0 = False (not enabled)
 * 1 = True (enabled)